Treaty of Union: Union of the Crowns (1603)

+The 1688 Glorious Revolution angered many in Scotland with many seeing the new monarchs William III and Mary II as inheriting the Scots throne without consent, which led to groups in the Highlands of Scotland organising resistance and later forming the Jacobite movement.
+In 1696 the Jacobites plotted unsuccessfully to assassinate William and restore James to the throne.
+William's lack of children and the death in 1700 of his nephew the Duke of Gloucester threatened the Protestant succession.
+The danger was averted by placing William and Mary's cousins, the Protestant House of Hanover, in line to the throne after Mary's sister Anne with the Act of Settlement 1701.
+Upon his death in 1702, William was succeeded by Anne in the Kingdom of England and the Kingdom of Scotland, and by his cousin John William Friso as titular Prince of Orange.

 Trading

 Beginning in 1698, the Company of Scotland sponsored the Darien scheme, an ill-fated attempt to establish a Scottish trading colony in the Isthmus of Panama, collecting from Scots investments equal to one-quarter of all the money circulating in Scotland at the time.
 In the face of opposition by English commercial interests, the Company of Scotland also raised subscriptions in Amsterdam, Hamburg, and London for its scheme.
 For his part, King William III of England and II of Scotland had given only lukewarm support to the Scottish colonial endeavour.
 England was at war with France, and hence did not want to offend Spain, which claimed the territory as part of New Granada.

 England was also under pressure from the London-based East India Company, which was anxious to maintain its monopoly over English foreign trade.
 It therefore forced the English and Dutch investors to withdraw.
 Next, the East India Company threatened legal action, on the grounds that the Scots had no authority from the king to raise funds outside the king's realm, and obliged the promoters to refund subscriptions to the Hamburg investors.
 This left no source of finance but Scotland itself.
 The colonisation ended in a military confrontation with the Spanish in 1700, but most colonists died of tropical diseases.
 This was an economic disaster for the Scottish ruling class investors and diminished the resistance of the Scottish political establishment to the idea of political union with England.
 It ultimately supported the union, despite some popular opposition and anti-union riots in Edinburgh, Glasgow, and elsewhere.